cvent/lounge/README.md

  view lookup that it is impractical to accomplish anything sane within a simple ODM.
 This can easily be expanded on top of Lounge.
 * View queries.
 For same reasons this falls outside of the scope of Lounge.
+* Automatic document removal on key change.
+That is if a document key property changes, the new document is saved under the new key.
+The old document sticks around under the old key.
+There are too many implications if we start automatically handle document removal in this scenario.
+This should be handled by the user of this module.

 ## Documentation